willnguyen1312/snake-game/README.md

 ### Rendering

-The board is generated using a nested for loops with the size of 15.
+The board is generated using a nested for loops with a size of 15.
 The board has 15 rows and 15 columns as per requirement.
-Each row is styled by simple flexbox to layout its cells horizontally.
+Each row is styled by a simple flexbox to lay out its cells horizontally.

-As the game starts, the snake will move to the right and the apple will be randomly generated on the board after eaten by the snake.
+As the game starts, the snake will move to the right and the apple will be randomly generated on the board after being eaten by the snake.
 The snake move is controlled by WASD and arrow keys.
 The snake will die if it hits the wall or itself.
 The game will be reset if the snake dies.

 The snake and apple cells are rendered using the `snake` and `apple` classes respectively.